alaincaltieri/financialfallacies/_posts/2023-10-16-insurance_is_a_waste_of_money.markdown

 It is understandable why some people might view insurance as a waste.
 Insurance is an out-of-pocket expense that does not immediately provide a tangible return.
 So, in times of financial stability where no accidents or unexpected events happen, it may seem futile.
 This perception is further reinforced in a society that values immediate gratification over long-term security.

-The correct financial behaviour suggests that one should judiciously invest in different types of insurance provided they are relevant to their life situation.
+An effective financial strategy suggests that one should judiciously invest in different types of insurance provided they are relevant to their life situation.
 For instance, if you're a car owner, automobile insurance is imperative, while homeowners should have home insurance.
 Health and life insurance are equally crucial, especially if you have dependents.
 In this sense, insurance should be seen as a strategic tool for financial planning that protects you and your family’s financial future from unexpected expenses.

 Further Readings: